-Configuration Parameter

-Creating and assigning IP addresses of the following types:

-- · A device IP address

-- · A virtual IP address

-- A private subnet

-- A optional virtual network (DNAT) address

-Where Documented

-- "Understanding Address Configuration for Connected Devices" on page 336 - "Using Reserved IP Addresses for Private IP Addressing" on page 338 - "Why Define Private Subnets?" on page 339 - "Configuring a Private Subnet" on page 340 - "Routing Requirements for Native IP Access" on page 341 - "Example 1: Private Subnet Configuration" on page 342 - "Example 2: Two Private Subnets and VPN Configuration" on page 345 - "Why Define Virtual (DNAT) Addresses?" on page 357 - "Example 3: Virtual Network With Two Private Subnets and VPN Configuration" on page 358 - "Additional Network Address Configuration Examples" on page 368
+Configuration Parameter Where Documented Creating and assigning IP addresses of the following types: • A device IP address • A virtual IP address • A private subnet • A optional virtual network (DNAT) address "Address Configuration for Connected Devices" on page 372 "Using Reserved IP Addresses for Private IP Addressing" on page 374 "Why Define Private Subnets?" on page 375 "Configuring a Private Subnet" on page 376 "Routing Requirements for Native IP Access" on page 377 "Example 1: Private Subnet Configuration" on page 378 "Example 2: Two Private Subnets and

-Understanding How the OnBoard Manages Communications With Devices
+How the OnBoard Manages Communications With Devices

 The OnBoard uses Expect scripts to handle communications with connected devices.
 One Expect script is provided to interact with each supported device type using text-based interfaces.
 The text-based interfaces are defined in a separate command template for each device type.
-The Expect scripts use the command templates to log into the devices and perform device management actions on behalf of authorized users
+The Expect scripts use the command templates to log into the devices and perform device management actions on behalf of authorized users.